Looks at the debate on pension tax relief reformJump to full report >>

 At introduction in 2006, the AA was set at £215,000 and the LTA at £1.5 million.
 Both were set to increase in stages, with the LTA reaching £1.8m and the AA £255,000 by 2010.
 (FA 2004 s218 and 228).
 Since 2010, both allowances have been reduced in stages, which has reduced the proportion going to higher earners and contained costs (Cm 9102, July 2015, para 1.5 and 2.6.)
 For more detail, see Library Briefing Paper CBP 5901 Restricting pension tax relief (Feb 2020).

-However, calls for more fundamental reform have continued, partly fuelled by concerns that the current system is not effective in encouraging saving particularly among those most at risk of not saving enough for their retirement.
-The Government launched a consultation on reforming pension tax relief to strengthen the incentive to save in July 2015.
-It is expected to respond to this in Budget 2016.
+One criticism of the current system is that it is not an effective incentive for those most at risk of not saving enough for their retirement.
+The Government consulted on reforms to strengthen the incentive to save in July 2015.
+Debate focused on:

 Commons Briefing papers CBP-7505

 Authors: Djuna Thurley; Richard Cracknell